Last updated: May 2026 · Sourced from official UK government publications

 📚 This is a plain-English definitions guide.
 All rates and rules are drawn from HMRC and gov.uk official sources.
-This is not financial advice — see the disclaimer below.
+This is not financial advice, see the disclaimer below.

-Capital Gains Tax (CGT) is a tax on the profit you make when you sell — or ‘dispose of’ — an asset that has gone up in value.
+Capital Gains Tax (CGT) is a tax on the profit you make when you sell, or ‘dispose of’, an asset that has gone up in value.
 It’s not a tax on the total amount you receive, just the gain.
 Here’s how it works in plain English.

-CGT applies to assets including shares and investments, second properties, business assets, and certain personal possessions worth over £6,000 (like valuable jewellery or art).
+Capital Gains Tax (CGT) is a tax on the profit you make when you sell an asset that has increased in value, not on the full sale price.
+If you buy something for £10,000 and sell it for £18,000, CGT is charged on the £8,000 gain.
+CGT applies to shares, investment funds, second properties, and certain personal possessions worth over £6,000 (such as jewellery or art).
 It does not apply to your main home (with some exceptions), ISAs, pensions, or UK government bonds (gilts).

 Shares, funds, and most other assets: